Submit a Question

 What is marketing?

-In just 11 words, marketing is the process through which you create - and keep - customers.
-Marketing is the matchmaker between what your business is selling and what your customers are buying.
+Marketing is the process through which you win and keep customers.
+It's the matchmaker between what your business is selling and what your customers are buying.
 It relies on two-way communication between your business and your buyer.
 (From Small Business Marketing for Dummies)

 What is branding?